 In Edam, the only cheeses we saw were made of plastic.
 On the former cheese market of Edam, only cheese carriers made of metal, dolls and plastic cheese wheels bear witness to their former importance as a cheese town.
 The cheese dairies have moved on to nearby Alkmaar.
 Instead, Edam is a place of residence for people who make their living in Amsterdam.
 They prefer the quiet life in the countryside to the hustle and bustle of the big city.
 A proper place is Edamwhere many live right by one of the canals.
 These run through the small town, again and again spanned by wooden bridges, which could not be more picturesque.

-Quiet village life in Edam - North Holland interesting places
+Quiet village life in Edam - North Holland province interesting places

-We are here during the week.
-That's why we experience a village where life is very quiet.
-Barely any traffic, now and then a housewife who hauls her basket of vegetables home from the village shop.
-A cat who is staring at the windowsill in one of the houses in front of him.
-The hammering from the shipyard, in which since the times of the Dutch East India trading company ships are built.
-Today, though, there are not any big merchant ships left here.
+We're here during the week.
+That is why we experience a village where life is very quiet.
+Hardly any traffic, every now and then a housewife hauling her basket full of vegetables home from the village shop.
+A cat dozing on the window sill in one of the houses.
+The hammering from the shipyard, in which ships have been built since the days of the Dutch East Indian Trading Company.
+Today there are no longer any large merchant ships that are built here.
 But the tradition of shipbuilding continues.
 You see best Edam from the water.

 Tranquility is the life in Edam, which we discover on a boat trip with a whisper boat through the canals of the city.
 Instead of cheese, we learn more about the canals that go through North Holland.
 Our guide tells us about the problems that life under the sea level brings with it.
 He also talks about the solutions that have been found.
 Finally, he talks about the people who make Edam a very attractive place to live.
 In this even art and culture play a role.